hexaxsoftwares/houx.js/README.md

 ### ***Custom Nodes: Element free Styling***

-Hexax allows you to create custom elements by using the makeNativeElement module.
+Houx allows you to create custom elements by using the makeNativeElement module.
 You can register your custom elements by calling node.define().
 This is useful when you want to encapsulate complex functionality into reusable components. for a custom element, use the `makeNativeElement` macro, then pass on normal widget options

-here is a minimal example on creating a hexax custom element
+here is a minimal example on creating a houx custom element
 ```javascript
 let node=makeNativeElement({
     /* accepts props, template, style and plugins options */